 Some time ago, I wrote a post on ship emissions in the Arctic and their impact on air quality.
-When you are interested in Alaska air quality you may like to read about Fairbanks’ winter air pollution problem, or poor air quality due to wildfires.
+Among the various gases and particles In released is also black carbon.
 In today’s post, I want to introduce you to black carbon in the Arctic and its potential impacts on climate, air quality and health.

 What is black carbon?

 Black carbon (BC) is a component of fine particulate matter with diameters of less than 2.5 micrometer often called PM2.5.
 It is about 70 times smaller than the diameter of a human hair.
 The term black carbon refers to the strongly absorption light in the visible spectral range.
 It serves as a synonym for elemental and graphitic soot.
 Therefore, scientists often use the term elemental carbon when discussing BC in conjunction with thermal and wet chemical determinations.
 The term graphitic carbon refers to graphite-like micro-crystalline structures being present that can be detected by Raman spectroscopy.

 BC has natural and anthropogenic sources